Playtest (Black Mirror): Black Mirror episode rankings

-IndieWire authors ranked the 22 Black Mirror instalments excluding Bandersnatch by quality, giving "Playtest" a position of 10th.
+IndieWire authors ranked the 22 Black Mirror episodes excluding Bandersnatch by quality, giving "Playtest" a position of 10th.
 Eric Anthony Glover of Entertainment Tonight found the episode to be the worst of the 19 episodes from series one to four.
 Meanwhile, Brian Tallerico of Vulture rated Russell's performance the sixth best of Black Mirror, praising him as "a truly charismatic and engaging actor".
-Additionally, Proma Khosla of Mashable ranked the same instalments by tone, concluding that "Playtest" was the fourth most bleak.
+Additionally, Proma Khosla of Mashable ranked the same episodes by tone, concluding that "Playtest" was the fourth most bleak.

 Other critics ranked the 13 episodes in Black Mirror's first three series.